Appointments can be unpredictable.

 Outside of internal motivations, you also have external forces that give people motivation to take a certain action.
 These factors are things like social norms, punishments, rewards, and other systems and processes that encourage people to either take an action or deter them from doing so.

-These motivations can come in a number of forms, and you can use them to your advantage to reinforce the internal motivations that someone has and give them an additional reason to stick with their scheduled meeting.
+These motivations can come in a number of forms.
+You can reinforce the internal motivations that someone has and give them an additional reason to stick with their scheduled meeting.

-If you have a no-show fee or rescheduling cutoff date, you should make sure that these are well communicated.
+If you have a no-show fee or rescheduling cutoff date, you should make sure that these are well communicated in a cancellation policy.

-At the very least, this sets expectations early on that your practice has specific procedures and that they are both put in writing and taken seriously by the staff.
+At the very least, this sets expectations early on that your practice has specific procedures, which are both put in writing and taken seriously by the staff.

 Some businesses find that having late arrival or no-show fees can help deter people from missing their appointments.
-But it’s generally advisable that these measures are used as a last resort when other methods of communication are not effective.
+But it’s generally advisable to use these measures as a last resort when other communication methods are ineffective.

 Use social norming

 Make sure that appointment holders know their spot is important in your schedule and that their actions will affect others.
 This will provide some social pressure that will help keep things running smoothly.